 In one study, comparing daily topical hydroquinone 2% versus intradermal injections of tranexamic acid performed monthly, the tranexamic acid showed much bigger results at the one-month mark2.
 However, you will need 3-6 months to see the full results from prescription-strength TXA, whether that’s injected or pill format.

 - How effective is tranexamic acid for melasma?

 When combined with a carefully chosen laser technology, appropriate for the skin type of the individual, tranexamic acid is very effective for melasma in either pill or micro-injected form.
 Topical tranexamic acid is less effective (remember that skincare strength is also far less potent).

-Oral Tranexamic acid is safe for treatment of melasma in skin of color, but one needs to be cautious when it is used in its injectable form due the risk of causing pigment alteration.
+Oral tranexamic acid is safe for the treatment of melasma in skin of color, but one needs to be cautious when it is used in its injectable form due to the risk of causing pigment alteration.